isabella232/GitExtensionsDoc/source/stash.rst

 .. image:: /images/commit_log_stash.png

 The stash is especially useful when pulling remote changes into a dirty working directory.
-If you want a more permanent stash, you should create a branch.
+If you want to store information more permanently, you should create a branch.